RobinHankin/freealg/README.md

 ")

-The system inherits power associativity from distributivity and associativity of concatenation, but is not alternative.
+The system inherits power associativity from distributivity and associativity of concatenation, but is not commutative.

 # The `freealg` package in use